 Because of their size and weight, truck accident injuries can be extremely serious for the driver and passengers of the other vehicle.
 The victims may require extensive medical care and lengthy rehabilitation.
 Unless you have knowledge and experience with personal injury law and the legal system, dealing with insurance companies or the trucking company’s legal team can be an incredibly frustrating process.

 An experienced truck accident lawyer will handle every step of your case so you can focus on rehabilitation and your overall health.
 They will give you the best possible chance of recovering the maximum amount in damages to cover every expense related to your accident and subsequent injuries.
 At the Bruner Law Firm, we have decades of experience handling personal injury cases, like truck accidents, and have won millions for our clients.
 With us on your side, you will be able to focus on your recovery while we win you the maximum possible payout.

 Causes of Truck Accidents

-Many truck accident cases involve driver errors, such as speeding.
+- Truck Driver Error / Negligence: Many truck accident cases involve driver errors, such as speeding.
 Some of the most common driver errors include failing to use turn signals, driving aggressively, loading improperly, and driving in adverse conditions.
 A study by the Federal Motor Carrier Safety Administration (FMCSA) found that over 85 percent of truck accidents are caused by drivers, rather than vehicle malfunctions, weather, or road conditions.
-Drowsy or intoxicated truck drivers also pose a serious risk to other motorists.

 Contact a Fort Walton Beach Truck Accident Lawyer

 If you or someone you love was hurt or killed in a truck accident, you might be eligible to seek compensation from the responsible party.
+At the Bruner Law Firm, we make it our mission to win cases just like yours.
 To consult with an experienced attorney at the Bruner Law Firm, call our Fort Walton Beach office at (850) 243-2222 today.